We use traditional techniques and small batch pasteurization to produce our cheese entirely by hand in a net-zero solar-powered building.

 4. Culturing / Coagulation

-The cream cheese and tripe cream are lactic curd cheeses which means they are coagulated, or “set,” by the action of the culture acidifying the milk.
-Queso Fresco and Anejo are set by the action of microbial (“vegetarian”) rennet, an enzyme that sets the cheese in 45 to 60 minutes.
+The cream cheese and triple cream are lactic curd cheeses which means they are coagulated, or “set,” by the action of the culture acidifying the milk.
+Queso Fresco is set by the action of microbial (“vegetarian”) rennet, an enzyme that sets the cheese in 60 to 75 minutes.

 5. Whey separation